 - Electrician/Mechanic/assembler/repair worker/Washerman/Chowkidar

 - According to the data in the SECC 2011, certain beneficiaries are excluded.
-They include households with a motorised vehicle, fishing boat, that pay income tax/professional tax, with a refrigerator, landline phone, an earning member who earns more than Rs.10000 per month, owns land above a certain limit, government servants, etc.
+They include households with a motorized vehicle, fishing boat, that pay income tax/professional tax, with a refrigerator, landline phone, an earning member who earns more than Rs.10000 per month, owns land above a certain limit, government servants, etc.

 PM-JAY is a visionary scheme that aims at the fulfilment of the concept of Universal Health Coverage (UHC).
 It offers many benefits, which are discussed below.